armandmcqueen/tf-tp-hvd-dlami/README.md

 To create the cluster, customize deeplearning-cfn-stack.sh file and execute it.
 Most of the variables defined in this shell script are self-explanatory, but a brief explanation on a subset of the variables is given below.

-### S3_BUCKET, S3_PREFIX
+### S3_BUCKET, S3_PREFIX, DATA_TAR, SOURCE_TAR

 You will use an S3_BUCKET to stage data, machine-learning algorithm code (which in our case is TensorPack), and training setup and run scripts.
 The variable S3_BUCKET defines the name of your S3 bucket.
 The variable S3_PREFIX defines the common prefix for the folder that contains your data TAR file, code TAR file, and setup and run scripts.
+The variables DATA_TAR and SOURCE_TAR define the name of the data and code TAR files available in your S3_BUCKET and at S3_PEFIX.